MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-authentication-with-web-console.md

 ## Configure FIPS compliance

-In order to use algorithms that are FIPS compliant, follow these steps for the Operations Manager Web console server component.
+Follow these steps for the Operations Manager Web console server component to use algorithms that are compliant with Federal Information Processing Standards (FIPS).
 Enabling FIPS compliance for System Center 2016 - Operations Manager requires that the underlying infrastructure used (Server OS, Active Directory, etc.), also be FIPS compliant.

 ### To install the cryptography DLL